 The key here is to get a "Letter of Medical Necessity" for proton beam therapy from your doctor.
-Your personal medical history may also be vital to overturning this type of denial.
-Be sure to document any previous or ongoing medical issues such as cardiac disease, past surgeries, past cancer history, neurological issues and systemic diseases such as Lupus, Rhematoid Arthritis, etc.
+Your personal medical history is also vital to overturning this type of denial.
+Be sure to document any previous or ongoing medical issues such as cardiac disease, past surgeries, past cancer history, neurological issues and systemic diseases such as lupus, rhematoid arthritis, etc.